kb-dk/the-way-we-thought-on-metadata/README.md

 how metadata elements are related to each other and how they help users find relevant information.

+The three headers, Content, Intellectual Property and Instantiation refer to the abstract work themselves, their creators and owners and manifestations, respectively.

 |[Content](content/README.md)|[Intellectual Property](intellectual-property/README.md)|[Instantiation](instantiation/README.md)|
 | ------------ |:--------------------- |:------------- |
 | [Title](content/README.md#title)|[Creator](intellectual-property/README.md#creator)|[Date](instantiation/README.md#date)|